Russia suspends Ukraine grain deal. Here's what it means for the rest of the world

 In this case, it's unclear whether (and when) the deal could resume.

+Guterres said the U.N. sent a letter to Putin last week with new proposed measures to address Russia's complaints, including allowing a subsidiary of the Russian Agricultural Bank to reconnect to SWIFT, the world's dominant financial messaging system.

-Erdogan said on Monday that he intends to have a another phone call with Putin to discuss the deal before an anticipated meeting in Ankara in August.
-He added that he believed Putin ultimately wants to maintain the deal.
+Erdogan said on Monday that he also intends to speak with Putin in another phone call to discuss the deal before an anticipated meeting in Ankara in August.
+Turkey's president added that he believed Putin ultimately wants to maintain the deal.

 Is this related to Monday's bridge attack?